PhD, Developmental Psychology - University of California-Irvine

 Areas of Expertise

 Dr. Kyndra Cleveland is a postdoctoral researcher at Vanderbilt University.
 Kyndra was a National Science Foundation Graduate Research Fellow at the University of California, Irvine where she received a Ph.D. in developmental psychology specializing in Psychology & Law and Quantitative Methods.
-Her work focuses on children and families’ experiences with the juvenile justice system.
+Dr. Cleveland was also awarded a National Science Foundation Postdoctoral Fellowship for her research focusing on parent strength, engagement, and reunification and re-entry outcomes.
+Her work focuses on children and families’ experiences with the juvenile justice system, specifically the psycho-legal approach to investigating parents’ understanding, perception of justice, and strengths in relation to parents’ engagement behaviors and case outcomes.
 Dr. Cleveland has received fellowships and grants supporting her work from the American Psychology-Law Society, The Society for the Psychological Study of Social Issues, and the Department of Health and Human Services.
 Dr. Cleveland was also awarded the UCI Social Ecology Dean’s Award for Community Engagement, which recognized the public impact of her research with children.
 She has presented her research at national conferences including those held by the American Psychology-Law Society and the Society for Research in Child Development.
 Dr. Cleveland graduated summa cum laude from Florida State University with a B.S. in psychology.
 She has a M.A. in social ecology from the University of California, Irvine.